asnowberger/plugin-jkl-reviews/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+* Added WP Options page with different color choices, box styles, and checkboxes for optional components

 = 1.1 =
 * Added Material Connection Disclosures to comply with FTC regulations for affiliate links and the like